Arrow Rock, Missouri: History

 The Friends of Arrow Rock, Inc., formed in 1959 to help preserve historic structures outside the state historic site boundary.
 They give guided tram tours of town from April though October and work closely with Arrow Rock State Historic in conducting education and interpretive programs about the village.

-Odd and Interesting Town Ordinances
+Town ordinances

 December 23, 1847, Article 6 of Laws for Conducting Town Meetings; "It shall be the duty of all members of said Board of Trustees to be present at every meeting, and for failing so to do, shall forfeit and pay the sum of fifty cents, unless excused from said fine, upon a reasonable cause given for said absentee absence."